-The purpose of the data assessment section is to present the evaluation of the performance of SDI's D TECH PCB test kit through a statistical analysis of the data.
+The purpose of the data assessment section is to present the evaluation of the performance of the Hach PCB immunoassay kit through a statistical analysis of the data.
 PARCC parameters were used to evaluate the test kit's ability to measure PCBs in PE, environmental soil, and extract samples.
-The developer analyzed splits of replicate samples that were also analyzed by the reference laboratory (72 PE soil samples, 136 environmental soil samples, and 24 extract samples).
+The developer analyzed splits of replicate samples that were also analyzed by the reference laboratory (72 PE soil samples and 136 environmental soil samples).
 See Section 4 for a more detailed analysis of the reference laboratory's results.
-Replicate samples were analyzed by the developer at two different sites-under outdoor conditions and inside an environmentally controlled chamber-to evaluate the effect of environmental conditions on the test kit's performance; see Section 3 for further details on the different sites.
+Replicate samples were analyzed by the developer at two different sites (under outdoor conditions and inside an environmentally controlled chamber) to evaluate the effect of environmental conditions on the test kit's performance; see Section 3 for further details on the different sites.
 Evaluation of the measurements made at each site indicated that there were no significant difference between the two data sets.
 Because environmental conditions did not appear to affect the results significantly, data from both sites were also combined for each parameter (precision and accuracy) to determine the test kit's overall performance.
 All statistical tests were performed at the 5% significance level.
-Appendix D contains the raw data that were used to assess the performance of the D TECH test kit.
+Appendix D contains the raw data that were used to assess the performance of the test kit.